huawei-noah/streamDM-Cpp/README.md

 Evaluate the dataset:

 ```
-./SmartDM "EvaluatePrequential -l (HoeffdingTree -l NBAdaptive) -r ArffReader -ds covtypeNorm.arff -e (BasicClassificationEvaluator -f 100000)"
+./streamdm-cpp "EvaluatePrequential -l (HoeffdingTree -l NBAdaptive) -r ArffReader -ds covtypeNorm.arff -e (BasicClassificationEvaluator -f 100000)"
 ```

 ## Methods

-smartDM for C++ executes tasks.
+streamDM for C++ executes tasks.
 Tasks can be evaluation tasks as "EvaluatePrequential" or "EvaluateHoldOut" and the parameters needed are a learner, a stream reader, and an evaluator.

 The methods currently implemented are: Naive Bayes, Perceptron, Logistic Regression, Perceptron, Majority Class, Hoeffding Tree, Hoeffding Adaptive Tree, and Bagging.